ericwikman/cinque.xyz/docs/giant/lotus.md

   - /Data Table 2 - Substitutes a different series of entries in each of two "input" cells, and constructs a table recording the resulting changes in the value of one formula
   - /Data Fill - Fills a range with an Ascending or Descending sequence of numbers with a specified increment or decrement
   - /Data Distribution - Analyzes a range of numbers or formulas by counting how many values fall into each of a number of specified intervals
-- **Graph:** this section for features needed for the api to be able to publish data for graphing integration
+- **Graph:** this section for features needed for the API to be able to publish data for graphing integration
   - Labels:
     - Title
     - Legend